 Practice Problems 2 (PDF) Ditto.

-The final exam will be held during the usual exam week, on Friday, December 14 at 8:00-10:00 a.m..
+The final exam will be held on TBA.
 It will be comprehensive and half closed and half open book.
 You may bring a calculator to perform numerical calculations only.

 |1||September 24, 26||practice problems, Griffiths ch.
 6|